Ciccios/maze/README.md

           └───┴───┴───┴───┴───┘

-You need to implement the method canMove
+You need to implement the method canMoveBetweenPointsOnMaze

 ```java
 @Override